Discover your unique money mindset patterns through compassionate self-assessment and learn to work with your financial parts.

 The Spender rushes in during stress or loneliness with quick buys and upgrades to lift your mood.
 It hopes each purchase reminds you that you matter and keeps anxiety from sinking in.

-The Hoarder guards against future scarcity by extreme saving and resource protection.
+guards against future scarcity by extreme saving and resource protection.
 When bank balance reminders arrive or spending conversations start, this part activates to ensure you'll never face financial vulnerability again.

 The Avoider shields you by leaving bills unopened and apps unchecked.
 When financial planning conversations start, this part activates to spare your nervous system from overwhelm right now.